djherron/KGR4VRD/README.md

 ## NeSy4VRD

+Our research, and hence our code, uses the NeSy4VRD dataset.
 The acronym NeSy4VRD stands for "Neurosymbolic AI for Visual Relationship Detection".
 NeSy4VRD is a unique `image dataset plus OWL ontology' resource that we created.